spicysomtam/k3s-aws-cluster/README.md

 Once you have the kubeconfig, edit the server url in the kubeconfig and replace 127.0.0.1 with the load balancer dns name.

+### kubeconfig saved as a System Manager parameter

+There is a terraform variable `kubeconfig_ssm` to write the kubeconfig to a Systems Manager parameter.
+The name of the parameter is `<prefix>-kubeconfig`.
+By default the variable is `true`.

 ### kubeconfig can be displayed to master0 console

 There is the terraform varible `kubeconfig_on_console` to tell the kubeconfig to be displayed on the console of master0.
 Default is `false` meaning don't display to the console; `true` means display to the console.